Curlew (Numenius arquata)

-Curlew, Aberlady Bay, Lothian, Scotland, October 2002 - click for larger image Scotland
+Curlew, Aberlady Bay, Lothian, Scotland, October 2002 - click for larger image Scotland and England

-The Curlew breeds in northern and central Europe and in northern Asia up to the Amur river.
+The Eurasian Curlew breeds in northern and central Europe and in northern Asia up to the Amur river.
 It is primarily an upland bird and it likes open areas with wide visibility and a mixture of wet and dry terrain.

 Immediately after breeding it moves to coastal mudflats and salt marshes.
 While resident in parts of western Europe, it winters along the coasts of Africa and southern Asia as well as southern Europe.
+See the distribution map at Birdlife International.

 Curlew, Aberlady Bay, Lothian, Scotland, October 2002 - click for larger image It is the largest wader in Europe and has an exceptionally long, decurved beak.